Boy on Bridge

 Boy on Bridge is an album by Alan Doyle, released in 2012.
 It was his first solo album.
 Until then, he had not released a solo album in the 19 years he had been in Great Big Sea.

-The album title is a reference to Doyle's IMDb page in which he is credited as an actor in the 1981 TV movie A Whale for the Killing.
+The album title is a reference to Doyle's IMDb page, in which he is credited as playing a boy on bridge in the 1981 TV movie A Whale for the Killing.